chezze911/linux-server-configuration/README.md

     and enter Yes to confirm editing by root
     i.
 Change port from 22 to 2200 ii.
 Change "PermitRootLogin prohibit-password" to "PermitRootLogin no".
 It will disable root login. iii.
-Change "PasswordAuthentication no" to "Passw
+Change "PasswordAuthentication no" to "PasswordAuthentication yes". iv.
-    ordAuthentication yes".
-    iv.
 Add "AllowUsers grader" at end of the file so that we will login through grader and save it (ctrl-X , then Y and Enter)
     v.
 Confirm editing was saved by checking the file with: sudo cat /etc/ssh/sshd_config
 2. Restart the SSH service : sudo service ssh restart

 Step 7: SSH- Keys
-1.  generate key-pair with ssh-keygen
+1.  generate key-pair with "ssh-keygen"

-2. Save keygen file into (/home/ubuntu/.ssh/linux-security-config) and fill in the password.
-2 keys will be generated, public key (linux-security-config.pub) and identification key(linux-security-config).
+2. Save keygen file into (/home/vagrant/.ssh/linux_server_config) and fill in the password.
+2 keys will be generated, public key (linux_server_config.pub) and identification key(linux_server_config).

-3. Login into grader account using ssh -v grader@"public_IP_address" -p 2200. type the password that you have filled in during user creation (sudo adduser grader step 3) . ubuntu@54.218.76.136:~$ ssh -v grader@54.218.76.136 -p 2200 grader@ip-54.218.76.136 password : if the password is correct , you will login as grader account: grader@ip-54.218.76.136:~$
+3. Login into the grader account using ssh -v grader@"public-IP-address" -p 2200. ii.  vagrant@vagrant-ubuntu-trusty-64:~$: ssh -v grader@54.218.76.136 -p 2200
+    iii.  enter password you chose during initial setup of grader.
+    iv.  on successful login, you will see:  grader@ip-54.218.76.136:~$

 4.  make a directory in grader account : mkdir .ssh

 5.  make a authorized_keys file using touch .ssh/authorized_keys

-6.  from your local machine,copy the contents of public key(linuxProject.pub). paste that contents on authorized_keys of grader account using nano authorized_keys and save it .
+6.  from your local machine,copy the contents of public key(linux_server_config.pub).
+    i.  sudo cat /home/vagrant/.ssh/linux_server_config.pub
+    ii.  copy and paste the contents into authorized_keys and save with control+X.

 7.  give the permissions : chmod 700 .ssh and chmod 644 .ssh/authorized_keys.
-    i.  do nano /etc/ssh/sshd_config , change PasswordAuthentication to no .
-8.  sudo service ssh restart.
+    i.  do nano /etc/ssh/sshd_config and change "PasswordAuthentication yes" to "PasswordAuthentication" no. ii.  sudo service ssh restart.

-9.  ssh grader@54.218.76.136 -p 2200 -i ~/.ssh/linux_security_configuration_project in new terminal .A pop-up window will open for authentication. just fill the password that you have fill during ssh-keygen creation.
+8.  ssh grader@54.218.76.136 -p 2200 -i ~/.ssh/linux_server_config in new terminal .A pop-up window will open for authentication.
+    i.  enter created password for grader